adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

 ## Searching for the Holy Grail of the Holy Grail
 My search didn't stop to Clojure, though.
-The thing was that I couldn't put up with the fact it was running of the JVM, inheriting all its problems.
+The thing was that I couldn't put up with the fact it was running on the JVM, inheriting all its problems.
 Furthermore, I really wanted something like Common Lisp and its SBCL compiler, capable of producing efficient native code.
 So, once again, I started searching and I can't remember why, but in the back on my mind I still had this small thing about Haskell: